Erotic horror: Monster erotica

 Monster erotica, also known as monster porn, is a genre of erotic art or pornography that features sexual encounters between humans and monsters.
-Typical monsters in the genre include dinosaurs and zombies, as well as folkloric or mythical creatures such as cryptids, vampires, or werewolves.
+The monsters present in this genre are often are pre-existing folkloric or mythical creatures, that can range form more animalistic beasts, such dragons and werewolves to more humanoid, such as vampires, and zombies.
+The monsters present are often intelligent and sapient; that being said, rape often takes place against humans in the genre.